WendyChenj/My-Portfolio/README.md

 Please meet me at my website and contact me if you are interested in my skillsets and aptitude.
 [http://www.hiwendychen.com/]

-Below screenshots are provided in screen size 768 * 1024.
+Screenshots below are provided in screen size 768 * 1024.
 Please feel free to view my portfolio at multiple divices.

 ### Home Page
 <img src="https://github.com/WendyChenj/My-Portfolio/blob/media/HomePage.png" width="350">